rtuhpc/hpc-platform/doc/hpc.md

 You need an SSH key to connect to the RUDENS login node.
 Passwords are not supported for the accounts requested through the self-service portal.
 Follow the described steps to prepere a SSH key.

 #### 1. Generate a SSH key
 If you don't have an SSH key, you can generate one using instructions in [our HPC user-guide](https://hpc-guide.rtu.lv/appendix.html#generating-keys-on-windows-using-mobaxterm) (for Windows).
 If you use Linux or MacOS, open the Terminal app (command line) and simply execute the command:
   ```
    ssh-keygen
    ```
 Two files will be generated: private key (default name id_rsa) and public key (id_rsa.pub).
 Keep the private key secret.
 For a more detailed explanation of SSH keys, follow the to [SSH Academy](https://www.ssh.com/academy/ssh/keygen).

 #### 2. Upload the public key
 Before connection, your SSH public key must be uploaded to the Waldur self-service portal.
+By doing so, your public key will be available for the HPC cluster to recognize you on the SSH connection.
 - Go to the top right of the screen and click on your name to open the account menu.
 - Click on the `Credentials` link to open a sub-menu where you can select `SSH keys`.
 ![credentials](images/hpc_credentials.png)